Pedestrian Accident Attorney Tampa

 Tampa is a beautiful city, but its roads can be dangerous for pedestrians.
 If you or someone you love has been injured in a pedestrian accident, you may be entitled to compensation.
 A Tampa pedestrian accident lawyer can help you pursue your claim and get the justice you deserve.

-The Fran Haasch Law Group is a personal injury law firm representing injured pedestrians in the Tampa area for over 21 years.
+The Fran Haasch Law Group is a personal injury law firm representing injured pedestrians in Tampa, Lutz, Brandon, Riverview, and the greater Lakeland area for over 21 years.
 We have a proven track record of success in pedestrian accident cases and are dedicated to fighting for our client’s rights.
 If you or someone you love has been injured in a pedestrian accident, we can help.
 Call us today to schedule a free case review with one of our experienced personal injury lawyers.

 Common Types of Pedestrian Accidents in Tampa, FL